Quest

 Don't try to problem-solve.

-Whatever your brain is trying to deliver at 3am, it isn't the right moment to make a decision about it.
+Whatever your brain is trying to deliver at 3am, the after-school logistics, the doctor's appointment, the worry about your kid, it isn't the right moment to make a decision about it.
 The first move is regulation, not resolution.
-Tell yourself, explicitly, "I am not making any calls about this tonight."
+Tell yourself, explicitly, "I am not solving anything about the kids tonight."

 Cool the room, slow the breath.